barryclark/jekyll-now/_posts/017-09-04-clfs-notes.md

 ### 10.7.
 Glibc-2.19 32 Bit Libraries
 libio/tst-ftell-partial-wide.out fails because it needs a locale that has not yet been generated.
 This is from the LFS book, it is missing in the CLFS book.

+### 10.11 gmp 6.0.0
+seems that the flag code LDFLAGS etc needs to entered as individual commands, blows up otherwise?